PaolaChaux/Workshop002/README.md

    <img src="https://img.shields.io/badge/STATUS-FINISHED-green">
    </p>

-### Presented by Paola Andrea Chaux Campo, students of Autonoma de Occidente University
+### Presented by Paola Andrea Chaux Campo, student of Autonoma de Occidente University

 ### In the Airflow Data Engineer code challenge.
 I show you my knowledge about data management and visualizations with the final objective of shows all the ETL process using the two different data sources (csv and Database) and chart visualizations in Power BI.
 In this workshop I used the spotify dataset (csv) to be readed in python and airflow, create some transformation and load into a database, on the other hand, I used the grammys dataset to be loaded into a database, then using Airflow I readed the data from the database , perform transformations, merge with the spotify dataset and load into the database.